 Everyone should take a vacation to relax and reset from the stresses of everyday life.
 If you don’t have the funds necessary to go somewhere on vacation, you can plan a staycation.

 Find things in your area that you’ve never done before and act like a tourist.
 There’s something exciting about discovering new things to do that you’ve never thought to do before and taking time for yourself to relax.

 There are tons of things to do instead of drinking, you’ve just got to take the time and think about things that you’ll enjoy doing.
 If you enjoy being outside, find some activities that you and your family can do together, such as hiking or going to the park.

 Or you can take up a new hobby that you stopped doing while you were drinking.
-If you’ve not stopped drinking and are looking for help to make a change in your life, contact SOBA New Jersey.
+If you’ve not stopped drinking and are looking for help to make a change in your life, don’t wait.
+Seek help now.

 We want to help you lead a healthier life and make a change for the best.